-Define minimum characters entered before a search returns results
+Define minimum characters entered before a search returns results entering "tom" will always return "Tom" if there is an exact match.

 Defines the minimum characters entered before a search returns results for users or groups in the share autocomplete form.
 Lower values increase search time especially for large backends.